xtreme22886/PS4-Waker-SmartThings-Device-Handler/README.md

 I took this device hanlder (https://github.com/ChronoStriker1/PS4-Waker-Smartthings-Handler) and re-wrote it as things were broken with it.

 Pre-Requesites
 - ps4-waker w/ a REST wrapper for it.
-I used (https://github.com/Knapoc/ps4-waker-rest) but made tweaks to it.
-I'll post up those changes soon.
+I used (https://github.com/Knapoc/ps4-waker-rest) but I made tweaks so you can find my version here (https://github.com/xtreme22886/ps4-waker-rest).

 Features
 - Control PS4 power (on/off)